will-aleyegn/TOSCA_DEV/docs/architecture/10_concurrency_model.md

 **Thread Affinity:** Main GUI thread

 **Thread Safety:**
-- ✅ All methods called from main thread only
+- [DONE] All methods called from main thread only
-- ✅ Serial I/O operations (pyserial) not thread-safe
+- [DONE] Serial I/O operations (pyserial) not thread-safe
-- ✅ PyQt6 signals emitted in main thread
+- [DONE] PyQt6 signals emitted in main thread

 **No Locking Required:**
 - All hardware operations sequential in main thread